 - Chemical and stain resistance – this is affected by concentration, time, temperature, humidity, housekeeping, and other factors.
 To avoid this issue, it is recommended that actual samples are tested in a similar environment with those agents.

 - Placing sinks in a countertop – if the countertop includes a sink, this means that you need to use a certain type of substrate.
 Veneer core plywood with type II adhesive and industrial-grade particleboard or fiberboard with a 24-hour thickness swell factor of 5.5% or less is required at sink tops and splashes.

-If your project is QCP-certified, you should note that the new AWI Standards requirements allow the manufacturer to dictate how countertops are installed on a project.
+If your project is QCP-certified, you should note that the requirements of ANSI/AWI 1236 allow the manufacturer to dictate how countertops are installed on a project.
 This is a departure from previous specifications as it allows greater flexibility in how countertop supports and spans are manufactured and fitted.
-View more on the AWI Standards.

 High pressure decorative laminate (HPDL) countertops are probably the countertops that cause the most frequent problems.
 Most woodworkers are familiar with the basic construction of an HPDL countertop, which has a deck covered with horizontal-grade laminate.
 There is a core which, depending on the application, can be standard particleboard or in cases of sink locations, moisture-resistant board.

 The following problems generally occur after laminates have been fabricated and installed:

 - Cracking at corners and around cutouts – typically caused by one or a combination of improper climate control, improper bonding, forced fitting, and poor planning.
 To prevent cracking:

 - Ensure seams are properly placed during the layout of the laminate to minimize stresses